 The renal fellow network and other knowledge focused medical blogs are early progenitors of this future but some pretty large problems need to be addressed:

 - Organization.
 Blogs are reverse chronologic order by convention but given the random way that topics get posted, it makes for an unorganized structure.
 Solutions that are being used now include search and tags.
 Unfortunately, the tag clouds are so huge that they border on the useless.
-Search is good but a more structured table of contents and or index would be great.
-I am delighted to the addition of the lecture and handout tabs on PBfluids, its a step that allows, at least me, to find things I have posted here before.
+Search is good but a more structured table of contents and/or index would be great.
+I am delighted with the addition of the lecture and handout tabs on PBfluids, its a step that allows, at least me, to find things I have posted here before.

 - Expiration of old data.
 Medicine is always evolving.
 Today's truth is tomorrow's MMR-autism fiasco.
 These medical blogs need a way to mark expired information as such.
 A perfect example is the ATN trial by the VA and NIH.
 Prior to that study I was firmly in the more dialysis for acute kidney injury camp.
 After that was published I marked my acute kidney injury lecture, as being pre-ATN trial.
 This meant something to me, but my readers likely had no idea what that meant.
 How many other educational resources were obsoleted by that medical about-face?